richardokonicha/the-unsplash-clone/README.md

  <img src="media/readme/desktop.png" alt="the unsplash clone">
 </a>
 </p>
-This is a web application written in React and Django rest.
+This is a web application written in React & Django rest and is automatically deploy on Heroku 🛫

 It allows all users Upload new Images which are processed by the django backend and stored on an AWS S3 bucket.